 bread.
 And I’ll pay.”

-He followed the young women through the door and disappeared
+He followed the young woman through the door and disappeared

 inside.
 The door shut behind him.